pybricks/pybricks.github.io/learn/making-programs/your-first-program.md

   width: 100%
   caption: >
     1. Create a new program called 'setup_demo'.
-From the setup tab, pick two motor setup blocks on and place them on the canvas.
+From the setup tab, pick two motor setup blocks and place them on the canvas.
   labels:
     - text: Setup blocks
       x: 10%